marijnh/Eloquent-JavaScript/20_node.md

 All the ((standard)) JavaScript global bindings, such as `Array`, `Math`, and `JSON`, are also present in Node's environment.
-Browser-related functionality, such as `document` and `prompt`, is absent.
+Browser-related functionality, such as `document` or `prompt`, is not.

 ## Modules

 {{index "Node.js", "global scope", "module loader"}}

-Beyond the few bindings I mentioned, such as `console` and `process`, Node puts little functionality in the global scope.
+Beyond the few bindings I mentioned, such as `console` and `process`, Node puts few bindings in the global scope.
 If you want to access built-in functionality, you have to ask the module system for it.

-{{index library, "require function"}}
+{{index "require function"}}

 The ((CommonJS)) module system, based on the `require` function, was described in [Chapter ?](modules#commonjs).
-This system is built into Node and is used to load anything from built-in ((module))s to downloaded libraries to files that are part of your own program.
+This system is built into Node and is used to load anything from built-in ((module))s to downloaded ((package))s to ((file))s that are part of your own program.

 {{index [path, "file system"], "relative path", resolution}}

-When `require` is called, Node has to resolve the given string to an actual ((file)) to load.
+When `require` is called, Node has to resolve the given string to an actual ((file)) that it can load.
 Pathnames that start with `"/"`, `"./"`, or `"../"` are resolved relative to the current module's path, where `"./"` stands for the current directory, `"../"` for one directory up, and `"/"` for the root of the file system.
 So if you ask for `"./graph"` from the file `/tmp/robot/robot.js`, Node will try to load the file `/tmp/robot/graph.js`.

 {{index "index.js"}}

 The `.js` ((extension)) may be omitted, and Node will add it if such a file exists.
-On the other hand, if a required path refers to a ((directory)), Node will try to load the file named `index.js` in that directory.
+If the required path refers to a ((directory)), Node will try to load the file named `index.js` in that directory.

-{{index "node_modules directory"}}
+{{index "node_modules directory", directory}}

 When a string that does not look like a relative or absolute path is given to `require`, it is assumed to refer to either a built-in ((module)) or a module installed in a `node_modules` directory.
-For example, `require("fs")` will give you Node's built-in file system module, and `require("robot")` will try to load the library found in `node_modules/robot/`.
+For example, `require("fs")` will give you Node's built-in file system module.
+And `require("robot")` might try to load the library found in `node_modules/robot/`.
 A common way to install such libraries is by using ((NPM)), which we'll come back to in a moment.

 {{index "require function", "Node.js", "garble example"}}

-To illustrate the use of `require`, let's set up a small project consisting of two files.
+Let's set up a small project consisting of two files.
 The first one is called `main.js`, and defines a script that can be called from the ((command line)) to reverse a string.

 ```
 const {reverse} = require("./reverse");